LafeLabs/TRASH-MAGIC-HANDBOOK/intro.md

 ### [trashmagic.js](trashmagic.js)

-The rainbow text in this document is created with the Trash Magic JavasScript library, which also has a function for generating arbitrary rainbow elements of any kind in a web browser and also injecting sets of randomly distrubted googley eyes in a web browser.
+The rainbow text in this document is created with the Trash Magic JavaScript library, which also has a function for generating arbitrary rainbow elements of any kind in a web browser and also injecting sets of randomly distrubted googley eyes in a web browser.

 ## Trash Magic is a Way of Life